PRE-CONFERENCE SEMINAR ON

-From its position as the world’s second largest producer of titanium raw material, South Africa has the potential to add significant value to this natural resource.
-In response to recommendations of the National Research and Technology Foresight Project, dating back to 1999, a national Titanium Metal Industry Strategy was developed by the Department of Science and Technology (DST).
+Based on South Africa’s position as the world’s second largest producer of titanium raw material, a national Titanium Metal Industry Strategy was developed by the Department of Science and Technology (DST).
 In 2009 the Titanium Centre of Competence was established as implementation vehicle of this strategy.
 Additive manufacturing of titanium alloys featured as one of the technology platforms of the Titanium Centre of Competence.

 Following on the need for a national additive manufacturing plan expressed by the Rapid Product Development Association of South Africa (RAPDASA) in 2012, the DST commissioned the development of a South African Additive Manufacturing Strategy.
-This strategy, published in 2016 (see http://www.rapdasa.org), provides guidance to South African players in identifying economic opportunities, addressing technology gaps, focusing development programmes and informing investment decisions that would eventually enable local companies and industry sectors to become global leaders in selected areas of additive manufacturing.
+This strategy was published in 2016 (see http://www.rapdasa.org) and provides guidance to South African players in identifying economic opportunities, addressing technology gaps, focusing development programmes and informing investment decisions that would eventually enable local companies and industry sectors to become global leaders in selected areas of additive manufacturing.

-In response to the recommendations of this national strategy, a national Collaborative Program in Additive Manufacturing (CPAM), funded by the DST, was initiated in 2015.
-This program is executed by a consortium consisting of the CSIR National Laser Centre, the Central University of Technology, Free State, Aerosud, Stellenbosch University, Northwest University, Vaal University of Technology, the University of Cape Town, University of Johannesburg, the University of the Witwatersrand, Rapid3D and Altair.
-An important sub-program of the CPAM focuses on Qualification of Additive Manufacturing of Ti6Al4V for Medical Implants and Aerospace Components.
+Early in 2015 the national Collaborative Program in Additive Manufacturing (CPAM), funded by the DST, was initiated to pursue implementation of this strategy.
+This program is executed by a consortium consisting of the CSIR National Laser Centre, the Central University of Technology, Free State, Aerosud, Stellenbosch University, Northwest University, Vaal University of Technology, University of Cape Town, University of Johannesburg, University of the Witwatersrand, Rapid3D and Altair.
+An important sub-program of the CPAM is aimed at Qualification of Additive Manufacturing of Ti6Al4V for Medical Implants and Aerospace Components.